vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 1. **Purpose Limitations:** Regulations frequently specify permissible purposes for recording or intercepting communications, such as for security, quality assurance, or with court authorization for law enforcement activities.
 1. **Storage and Retention Limitations**: Rules governing how long recorded communications can be stored, how they must be protected, and when they should be destroyed are common features of privacy laws.
 1. **Exceptions for Law Enforcement:** Most laws include provisions allowing for authorized interception of communications by law enforcement agencies, typically requiring judicial oversight through warrants or court orders.
-1. **Technology-Specific Provisions**: As technology evolves, laws may include specific provisions for different communication media, such as landlines, mobile phones, emails, instant messaging, video calls, and Internet browsing activities.
+1. **Technology-Specific Provisions**: As technology evolves, laws may include specific provisions for different communication media, such as landlines, mobile phones, emails, instant messaging, video calls, and internet browsing activities.
 1. **Security Measures:** Requirements for securing stored communications against unauthorized access, including encryption standards and access controls, are increasingly common.
 Moreover, using encryption may in some cases absolve the data processor from legal liability or at least mitigate it.